selwynpolit/d9book/book/drush.md

 However, it is inconvenient to type `vendor/bin/drush` to execute Drush commands.
 By installing the drush launcher globally on your local machine, you can simply type drush on the command line, and the launcher will find and execute the project specific version of drush located in your project\'s vendor directory.

+{: .note }
+This may not be required any more.

 ## Drupal 7 Drush scripts